tvnpraveen/ang-node-nosql/README.md

 - To use DocumentDB as backend NoSQL database use the following command

 	_node server --env DocumentDB_

-- To use Resis as backend NoSQL database use the following command
+- To use Redis as backend NoSQL database use the following command

 	_node server --env Redis_

+- To use MongoDB as backend NoSQL database use the following command

+	_node server --env MongoDB_

 ## References
 ##### MarkLogic